fiberplane/docs/docs/providers/tutorial-create-a-provider-advanced.md

 ---
-title: Create a provider -- Advanced topics
+title: Create a provider - advanced
 category: 63d7e8bdbf7b4b0e0745e823
 slug: tutorial-create-a-provider-advanced
 ---

-# Create a provider (advanced topics)

 This builds on the [Creating a provider tutorial](doc:creating-a-provider), and touches additional topics